-using the TSB41AB1 with a lower-speed link layer (continued)
+using the TSB41AB2 with a lower-speed link layer (continued)

 In the case of a node consisting of a higher-speed PHY and a lower-speed LLC, the speed capability of the node (PHY and LLC in combination) is that of the lower-speed LLC.
-A sophisticated bus manager may be able to determine the LLC speed capability by reading the configuration ROM Bus\Info\Block, or by sending asynchronous request packets at different speeds to the node and checking for an acknowledge; the speed map may then be adjusted accordingly.
+A sophisticated bus manager may be able to determine the LLC speed capability by reading the configuration ROM Bus_Info_Block, or by sending asynchronous request packets at different speeds to the node and checking for an acknowledge; the speed map may then be adjusted accordingly.
 The speed map should reflect that communication to such a node must be done at the lower speed of the LLC, instead of the higher speed of the PHY.
 However, speed-map entries for paths that merely pass through the node PHY, but do not terminate at that node, should not be restricted by the lower speed of the LLC.

-To assist in building an accurate speed map, the TSB41AB1 can indicate a speed capability other than S400 in its transmitted self-ID packet.
-This is controlled by the Link\Speed field in register 8 of the vendor-dependent page (page 7).
-Setting the Link\Speed field affects only the speed indicated in the self-ID packet; it has no effect on the speed signaled to peer PHYs during self-ID.
-The TSB41AB1 identifies itself as S400 capable to its peers regardless of the value in the Link\Speed field.
+To assist in building an accurate speed map, the TSB41AB2 has the capability of indicating a speed capability other than S400 in its transmitted self-ID packet.
+This is controlled by the Link_Speed field in register 8 of the vendor-dependent page (page 7).
+Setting the Link_Speed field affects only the speed indicated in the self-ID packet; it has no effect on the speed signaled to peer PHYs during self-ID.
+The TSB41AB2 identifies itself as S400 capable to its peers regardless of the value in the Link_Speed field.

-Generally, the Link\Speed field should not be changed from its power-on default value of S400 unless it is determined that the speed map (if one exists) is incorrect for path entries terminating in the local node.
+Generally, the Link_Speed field should not be changed from its power-on default value of S400 unless it is determined that the speed map (if one exists) is incorrect for path entries terminating in the local node.
 If the speed map is incorrect, it can be assumed that the bus manager has used only the self-ID packet information to build the speed map.
-In this case, the node may update the Link\Speed field to reflect the lower speed capability of the LLC and then initiate another bus reset to cause the speed map to be rebuilt.
-Note that in this scenario any speed-map entries for node-to-node communication paths that pass through the local node's PHY are restricted by the lower speed.
+In this case, the node may update the Link_Speed field to reflect the lower speed capability of the LLC and then initiate another bus reset to cause the speed map to be rebuilt.
+Note that in this scenario any speed map entries for node-to-node communication paths that pass through the local node's PHY are restricted by the lower speed.

-In the case of a leaf node (which has only one active port) the Link\Speed field may be set to indicate the speed of the LLC without first checking the speed map.
-Changing the Link\Speed field in a leaf node can only affect those paths that terminate at that node.
-Because no other paths can pass through a leaf node, it can have no effect on other paths in the speed map.
-For hardware configurations, which can only be a leaf node (all ports but one are unimplemented), it is recommended that the Link\Speed field be updated immediately after power on or hardware reset.
+In the case of a leaf node (which has only one active port) the Link_Speed field may be set to indicate the speed of the LLC without first checking the speed map.
+Changing the Link_Speed field in a leaf node can only affect those paths that terminate at that node; because no other paths can pass through a leaf node it can have no effect on other paths in the speed map.
+For hardware configurations, which can only be a leaf node (all ports but one are unimplemented), it is recommended that the Link_Speed field be updated immediately after power-on or hardware reset.